Satun Entry Requirements

 Gifts/Goods

-Personal effects and gifts up to 20,000 THB value
+Personal items up to THB 20,000 value

 Prohibited Items

-• Narcotics and illegal drugs - severe penalties including life imprisonment or death
+• Narcotics - severe penalties including imprisonment

-• Counterfeit goods and pirated copyright items
+• Counterfeit goods - immediate seizure and fines

 Restricted Items